milkcan/effortless-prefs/README.md

 # Usage

-After initialization, you can use simple one-line methods to save values to the shared preferences anywhere in your app, such as:
+After initialization, you can use simple one-line methods to save values to SharedPreferences anywhere in your app, such as:

 - `Prefs.putString(key, string)`
 - `Prefs.putLong(key, long)`
 - `Prefs.putBoolean(key, boolean)`

-Retrieving data from the Shared Preferences can be as simple as:
+Retrieving data from SharedPreferences can be as simple as:

     String data = Prefs.getString(key, default value)

-If the shared preferences contains the key, the string will be obtained, otherwise the method returns the default string provided.
+If SharedPreferences contains the key, the string will be obtained, otherwise the method returns the default string provided.
 No need for those pesky `contains()` or `data != null` checks!

 For some examples, see the sample App.